techiesodiq/alx-system_engineering-devops/README.md

-# This is a readme file by Sodiq Akanmu
+# This is a readme file for alx project by Sodiq Akanmu